top of page

-I use this dough for dinner rolls, hoagie rolls, sausage rolls, mini bread loaves, regular-sized bread loaves, cinnamon rolls, danishes, hamburger buns, focaccia, etc.
+I have used this dough endlessly for dinner rolls, hoagie rolls, sausage rolls, mini bread loaves, regular-sized bread loaves, cinnamon rolls, danishes, hamburger buns, focaccia, etc.

-I came about this recipe in such a funny manner.
+I came about this recipe in such a peculiar manner.

 I was looking for another bread recipe to explore on Pinterest when I saw this meme-like recipe with a photo of a woman, with a proud smile, holding a beautiful cookie sheet of yeast rolls—these looked like the type of yeast rolls you get around here at a Texas bbq joint, if you’re familiar with southern yeast rolls.